-44th Session of UNESCO’s World Heritage Committee - Planeta.com
+44th Session of UNESCO’s World Heritage Committee

 Hashtags

-The 44th session of the World Heritage Committee of UNESCO will be held the city of Fuzhou, Fujian province, China June 29-July 9, 2020.
+The 44th session of the World Heritage Committee of UNESCO will be held as a hybrid event from the city of Fuzhou, China July 16-31, 2021.
 Hashtag: #44whc

 The event is notable for its adoption of new world heritage sites as well as the potential for delisting sites that are not fulfilling their commitments.